WhySooooFurious/The-Mac-Repo/README.md

   - LukeFZ FS3 Frame Generation and Upscaling on a couple of Crossover games

 ## Games To be Tested
-  - Battlefield 4 - Tested - will add later on
   - PalWorld - Testing
   - The Witcher 3 - Testing
   - L.A Noire - Downloaded